sreeise/graph-rs-sdk/graph-http/README.md

 # graph-http

-### Http client for the graph-rs-sdk project - a Rust API client for Microsoft Graph.
+Part of the [graph-rs-sdk](https://github.com/sreeise/graph-rs) project.

-- See the project on [Crates.io](https://crates.io/crates/graph-rs-sdk)
+- See the crate on [Crates.io](https://crates.io/crates/graph-rs-sdk)
 - See the project on [GitHub](https://github.com/sreeise/graph-rs)